-During the remainder of the year the barn is used for general feed and other storage (DEFRA requirement) and occasionally to house the applicant's farm machinery, all of which is used on his own land holding.
+During the remainder of the year the barn will be used for general feed and other storage (DEFRA requirement) and occasionally house the applicant's farm machinery, all of which is used on his own land holding.
 Very occasionally the applicant provides agricultural machinery on loan to local farmers when not required on his own farm, on an agricultural contractor's basis.
 This, however, is a very minor element of the farm business, essentially to ensure full use of his machinery and equipment.

-The location of the existing agricultural building close to the edge of the village will ensure a high level of security for stock, storage and plant can be maintained.
-The new extension will be similarly served.
+The location of the agricultural building close to the edge of the village will ensure a high level of security for stock, storage and plant can be maintained.